MikeDiaz-Pro/job-app-tracker-db/README.md

 - [ ] Add OpenAI utility (e.g., auto-fill from Job Description).
 - [ ] Improve dashboard with metrics (cards, pipeline summary).

 ---

+# Notes

+- This is a personal portfolio project.
+External contributions are currently not accepted.

+---

 ## 📜 Module Docs